jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 Only premium users can view who liked you.
 ```

-When the user is indeed a premium user, see [like.txt](like.txt) for the format of the output file.
+When the user is indeed a premium user, see [user_704-736-7388_show_likes.txt](user_704-736-7388_show_likes.txt) for the format of the output file.
 In the case where this user has not received any likes at all, which is really sad, your program should just print this one message to the output file:

 ```console
 You have not received any likes so far.